100mslive/100ms-docs/common/templates-and-roles.md

 With this permission, user will be able to remove any participant from the current session of the room.

 #### Can end current session of the room

 With this permission, user will be able to end the current session of the room.

-##### Can end current session of the room

-With this permission, user will be able to end the current session of the room.